justjavac/deno_yoga/README.md

 ## License

-Deno Version Manager(dvm) is released under the MIT License.
+`deno_yoga` is released under the MIT License.
 See the bundled [LICENSE](./LICENSE) file for details.